rse/typopro/README.md

 - **Web Conversion**:
-  All fonts are consistently converted from their original TTF/OTF format into various font formats for use on the Web: Embedded OpenType (EOT), Web Open Font Format (WOFF), TrueType Font (TTF) and Compressed Scalable Vector Graphics (SVGZ).
+  All fonts are consistently converted from their original TTF/OTF format into various font formats for use on the Web: Embedded OpenType (EOT), Web Open Font Format (WOFF) and TrueType Font (TTF).
 These different formats for each font are required for maximum portability across browsers and operating systems.
 Suitable corresponding CSS `@font-face` declaration files were generated, too.

 - **Unicode Character Reduction**
   Some fonts contain a really large number of glyphs, covering a wide